I Don't Make My Kids Wear A Coat When It's Cold

-‘Tis the season for holiday dinners, hot chocolate and snuggling by the fire.
+‘Tis the season for hot chocolate and snuggling by the fire.
 For warm cookies, cozy sweaters and twinkly lights.
 And for my sons to dress like we’re in the midst of a heat wave in the tropics despite the near-freezing temps outside.

 Folks, I do not get it.
 I have lived on this earth for more than 40 years now, been a mother for more than 12 of those, and I have resigned myself to the fact that there are certain things that I will just never understand.
 Quantum physics, for instance.
 Hell, I’ll probably never understand Common Core math for that matter.
 I’ll never understand why my kids enjoy watching YouTube videos of people literally doing nothing but opening packages of baseball cards or plastic-wrapped toys.
 I will never understand why staying an hour past their bedtime will make kids wake up two hours earlier than usual.

 But perhaps the biggest mystery to me is why tween and teen boys insist on dressing like they’re heading to the swimming pool in the summer when it’s snowing in the winter.
 There might literally be ice on the ground, and you can see your breath, but my kids insist on wearing shorts and a T-shirt — sans coat, of course.